canjs/can-component/docs/ViewModel.md

 ## Use

-[can-component]'s viewModel property is used to define an __object__, typically an instance of a [can-map], that will be used to render the component's template.
+[can-component]'s ViewModel property is used to define a __object__, typically an instance of a [can-define/map/map], that will be used to render the component's template.
 This is most easily understood with an example.
 The following component shows the current page number based off a `limit` and `offset` value: